 Q: How fast do I walk?

 A: A walk in these running programs is a brisk walk, not running, not speed-walking, but a brisk walk.

 Q: How fast do I run?

-A: This is very important.
-Many beginning runners run much too fast.
-I want you to run at a pace at which you should be able to speak in one full sentence.
+A: Many beginning runners run much too fast.
+Instead, run at a pace at which you should be able to speak one full sentence at a time.